rombru/mongodb_layer/README.md

 This repository contains a plugin which create layers from a MongoDB datasource.

+It does require the installation of "pymongo" package for Python.

 ## Features
 - Adding a point layer
+- Filtering documents
+- Limit the number of documents

 ## ToDo
 - Add the attributes to each feature